Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

 \subsubsection{Information-theoretic compression}

+It is well-known that $n$ copies of a quantum state $\rho$ can be compressed to $n$ times the von Neumann entropy of $\rho$, in the limit of large $n$~\cite{schumacher1995quantum}.
 In the one-shot setting the state $\rho$ can be (information-theoretically) compressed to its \emph{smoothed max entropy} and no further.
-The smoothed max entropy is just one of a rich zoo of entropy measures that are used in the setting of non-asymptotic quantum information theory~\cite{tomamichel2012framework}.
-In this section we consider the following entropy measures:
+The smoothed max entropy is defined as follows: